docfate111/blog/_posts/2021-05-28-SLUBoverflow.md

 ```
 1. Allocating 3 contiguous msg_msg objects(via msgsnd syscall) and then a subprocess_info struct by socket( socket(22, AF_INET, 0); - creating invalid socket will allocate this struct in the kmalloc-128 cache)
 2. Free the one to replace with the victim since SLUB will usually allocate the next slub at the address the last was freed
-3. Trigger the vulnerable function in the driver to overflow the msg_msg object underneath
+3. Trigger the vulnerable function in the driver to overflow the msg_msg object in the adjacent memory chunk.
 4. Overwrite the type(to receive messages of the type) and size to be 0x2000 bytes.
 5. Call recv_msg COPY_MSG to read the message in place to avoid dereferencing the bad addresses in m_list from when we overwrote the size, as explained [here](https://a13xp0p0v.github.io/2021/02/09/CVE-2021-26708.html)